duxsco/gpg-smartcard/README.md

 ### Copy required info from air gapped machine to working machine

-In order to be able to fully use your smartcard, you need to copy the public key as well as ownertrust to all machines you want to use your smartcard with.
+In order to be able to fully use your smartcard, you need to copy the public keys as well as ownertrust to all machines you want to use your smartcard with.

-Create backup of public key and ownertrust:
+Create backup of public keys and ownertrust:

 ```bash
 su --login gpg